 Explore the administration building on Google Maps

-• Home Building: This building was already under construction when the Union purchased Hale Springs, and was completed in 1911.
+• Home Building: This building (pictured below) was already under construction when the Union purchased Hale Springs, and was completed in 1911.
 Initially this structure was lodging for visitors, visiting dignitaries, and international officers of the Union – but it earned its name later, in 1926, after a new hotel was completed.

 click thumbnails to enlarge

 The building’s apartments became “home” to the full-time residents and were well appointed, featuring kitchens, dining rooms, and even a shared pool room.
 This building also fell into disrepair after the Union left in 1969, and was unfortunately lost to an arson fire years later.

 Explore the former site of Home Building on Google Maps